BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 113 ---

-17.1.2015 EN Official Journal of the European Union L 12/113

 2. Type 1 securitisation positions shall include securitisation positions that meet all of the following criteria: